Wild Lettuce was historically smoked as an alternative to using Opium in the 19th century.

-A tall, leafy plant with small bright yellow flowers, Wild Lettuce is known for having mild sedative and pain relieving properties, due to a milky substance called lactucarium which is found in the leaves and stem of the plant.
-The effects of lactucarium are considered to be similar to opium, though the substance contains no actual opiates.1 These effects earned wild lettuce the common name of opium lettuce.
+Wild Lettuce is a tall, leafy plant with small bright yellow flowers.
+Its best known medicinal property is its mild sedative and pain reliever effect.
+The leaves and stems has a milky substance called Lactucarium, considered similar to Opium.
+Eventhough the substance contains no actual opiates.1 These effects earned wild lettuce the common name of “Opium Lettuce”.

-The herb is analgesic and spasmolytic, and is said to act as a tranquilizer.
-It contacts sesquiterpene lactones lactucin and lactupicrin (lactucopicrin); b-amyrin, germanicol, and lactucone.
+Its analgesic and spasmolytic properties makes Wild Lettuce a tranquilizer.
+It contains sesquiterpene lactones lactucin and lactupicrin (lactucopicrin); b-amyrin, germanicol, and lactucone.
 All which studies have shown to help with asthma, cough, insomnia, headaches, pain, sore muscles and menstrual problems.2

 The Egyptian fertility god “Min” was the god of Magic Plants.
 The Egyptians illustrated him with stalks of Wild Lettuce and celebrated him in festivals.

 Wild lettuce is found as an ingredient in many European potions and rituals.
 The Emperor, Augustus of Rome, was said to have been cured of a serious ailment by an infusion of Wild Lettuce.

 In the mid 19th century, the industrial trade of Lactucarium flourished as it was a common medicine for headaches and as a cough suppressant.3